albar965/littlenavconnect-manual/en/APPENDIX.md

 ## How to report a Bug {#how-to-report-a-bug}

 If something goes wrong send me _Little Navconnect_'s log file and configuration file which both can be located in the about dialog.
 My e-mail address is shown in the about dialog of _Little Navconnect_ as well.
+Please compress the log file in a ZIP archive.

 Please add all steps that are necessary to reproduce the error.